JabRef/abbrv.jabref.org/README.md

 Currently, a number of journal lists are offered.
 Please check the direcotry [`journals`](journals/) for

-- a list of abbreviations
+- A list of abbreviations
-- an explaining [`README.md`](journals/README.md) listing the sources of the csv file.
+- An explaining [`README.md`](journals/README.md) listing the sources of the CSV file.
 For instance, some lists are generated using Python, some are maintained manually.

 ## Conference and institute abbreviations